fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 If you're in it for these exploitation sequences, I recommend liberal use of the fast-forward button.

 The disparate financing also explains the myriad of alternate titles.
 In the US it was called _Night of the Blood Monster_.
 In England it was _Witch Killer of Broadmoor_.
-Note, there is no Broadmoor in the film.
+Note: there's no Broadmoor in the film.
 Granted, there's no Blood Monster either, but why Broadmoor?
 That's one question the making-of featurette couldn't answer.